dillansimmons/storybook/readme.md

 ## Project overview

 ### Influence
-Storybook is influenced heavily by film and book narrative and the feeling of starting or ending a story.
+Storyboard is influenced heavily by film and book narrative and the feeling of starting or ending a story.
 Each piece includes generative prose and visuals in an attempt to recreate the inital grip of a story.

 Ideas that drove this:
 - Generative poetry (Especially slotted works, ie Alison Knowles / etc.)